shiimaxx/glch/README.md

 ## Usage

-Run the `glch` after you moved to GitLab project root directory.
+Run the `glch` after you moved to the GitLab project root directory.

 ```
 $ glch [--latest|--only version|--next-version version]
 ```

-You can use following options.
+You can use the following options.

 - `--latest`
     - Display changelog for the most recent version only